bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-11-01-newsletter.md

 release candidates._

 - [BTCPay Server 2.0.0][] is the latest release of this self-hosted payment processor.
-It's new features includes "improved localization, sidebar navigation, improved onboarding flow, improved branding options, support for pluginable rate providers" and more.
+Its new features include "improved localization, sidebar navigation, improved onboarding flow, improved branding options, support for pluginable rate providers" and more.
 The upgrade includes some breaking changes and database migrations; it is